 Pauline joined the choir on the recommendation of a friend and the assurance that no previous singing experence or auditions were required.
 She organises refreshments for rehearsals and performances and co-roadies with her husband Simon Malpas.

 A friend kept suggesting I join the choir, but it wasn’t until I came to a performance that I saw how much fun it might be.
 In my first session we learned a short Congolese gospel song.
 I was amazed that inside half an hour we could sing it in three-part harmony!
-That was three years ago, since then I’ve joined the committee and with some other members, taken on the job of publicity and social media.
-I love the choir because we have a great mix of people and, in Issy, a charming and inspiring (and amusing) leader.
+That was quite a few years ago, since then I’ve joined the committee and with some other members, taken on the job of publicity and social media.
+I love the choir because we have a great mix of people and, in Issy, a charming and inspiring (and amusing) choir leader.

 http://www.wigmore-hall.org.uk – Wigmore Hall started the choir in 2009 after an approach from the Ward Councillors for Harrow Road.
 The choir is now independent, but enjoys an ongoing positive relationship with the Hall and frequently perform there.
 The Hall puts on more than 400 concerts every year and is a nationally and internationally renowned venue for chamber music and song.

 http://www.wigmore-hall.org.uk/learning – the Learning department of Wigmore Hall runs a variety of interactive music activities and projects for all ages

 http://www.makingmusic.org.uk/ – Making Music is an organisation championing and supporting voluntary and community music making

 http://owendavey.com/ – Owen Davey is a designer and illustrator based in Brighton; he is responsible for our brilliant logo!